phanclan/vault-benchmark-perfstandbys/docs/slides/nomad-getting-started.md

 For simplicity, we will run a single Nomad agent in development mode.
 This mode is used to quickly start an agent that is acting as a client and server to test job configurations or prototype interactions.
 It should **_not_** be used in production as it does not persist state.

-- As you can see, the Nomad agent has started and has output some log data.
+- The Nomad agent has started and has output some log data.
-  - From the log data, you can see that our agent is running in both client and server mode, and has claimed leadership of the cluster.
+  - You can see that our agent is running in both **client** and **server** mode, and has claimed leadership of the cluster.
   - Additionally, the local client has been registered and marked as ready.
-- **Note:** Typically any agent running in client mode must be run with root level privilege.
-  - Nomad makes use of operating system primitives for resource isolation which require elevated permissions.
-  - The agent will function as non-root, but certain task drivers will not be available.

 ```shell
 *$ sudo nomad agent -dev